-In a bold and visionary move, a veto-proof majority of the Minneapolis City Council announced on Sunday that it would dismantle the Minneapolis Police Department, pledging to create a new system of public safety.
-The City Council pledge comes after two weeks of protests across the U.S. in the aftermath of the police murders of George Floyd, Breonna Taylor, and Tony McDade—fueling the call to defund the police.
+In a bold and visionary move, a veto-proof majority of the Minneapolis City Council announced in June that it would dismantle the Minneapolis Police Department, pledging to create a new system of public safety.
+The City Council pledge came after weeks of protests across the U.S. in the aftermath of the police murders of George Floyd, Breonna Taylor, and Tony McDade—fueling the call to defund the police.

 Minneapolis is not alone.
 Cities across the country—from San Francisco to New York City—are responding to public demands and reexamining the budgets of their police departments and how resources must be better distributed.